MicrosoftDocs/bing-docs/bing-docs/bing-spell-check/quickstarts/rest/ruby.md

 ms.date: 07/15/2020
 ms.author: aahi
 ---
-# Quickstart: Check spelling with the Bing Spell Check REST API and Ruby
+# Quickstart: Check spelling with Bing Spell Check REST API and Ruby

-Use this quickstart to make your first call to the Bing Spell Check REST API using Ruby.
+Use this quickstart to make your first call to Bing Spell Check REST API using Ruby.
 This simple application sends a request to the API and returns a list of suggested corrections.

 Although this application is written in Ruby, the API is a RESTful Web service compatible with most programming languages.
 The source code for this application is available on [GitHub](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/ruby/Search/BingSpellCheckv7.rb)